loveless-savage/cs324/01c-hw-strings-io-env/README.md

  42. Which of the three commands above resulted in:
      "CS324\_VAR is \_\_\_\_" being output?

  43. If command 3 were executed again, what would be the output?
+Briefly explain your answer.

- 44. (Upload your edited `exercises.c` file to LearningSuite.)
+ 45. (Upload your edited `exercises.c` file to LearningSuite.)

 ### Summary and Main Points